About

 Associate Director

-William Collinge, PhD, MPH is a researcher, teacher, practitioner and consultant in the field of integrative health care.
-He has been principal investigator on eight NIH-funded studies including development of the CE/CME program “Integrative Approaches in Palliative Care: Provider-Driven Online Continuing Education” sponsored by the National Cancer Institute.
-His other research has focused on integrative approaches in cancer caregiving, HIV/AIDS, fibromyalgia, chronic fatigue syndrome, community mental health and Veterans’ post-deployment reintegration.
+William Collinge, PhD, MPH, LCSW is a researcher, teacher, practitioner and consultant in the field of integrative health care.
+He has been principal investigator on 12 NIH-funded studies including development and evaluation of the CE/CME program “Integrative Therapies in Hospice and Palliative Care” sponsored by the National Cancer Institute.
+His other research has focused on integrative approaches in cancer caregiving, HIV/AIDS, fibromyalgia, chronic fatigue syndrome, end-of-life care decisions in dementia, community mental health, and Veterans’ post-deployment reintegration.
 William has served as a Scientific Review Administrator and frequent review panelist for NIH as well as the Congressionally-Directed Medical Research Program, US Army Medical Research and Materiel Command.
-He has taught at several universities and presented CE/CME programs in Australia, New Zealand and the UK.
-He has a private practice of behavioral medicine and is a provider for the VA’s Patient Centered Community Care (PC3) program.
+He has taught at several universities and presented CE/CME programs in the US, Australia, New Zealand and the UK.
+He has a private clinical practice and is a provider for the VA’s Office of Community Care.
 William led development of the award-winning Touch, Caring and Cancer program, now available in six languages and featured on the National Cancer Institute’s Research-Tested Intervention Programs (RTIPs) website.
 He has authored four books in integrative health: Partners in Healing, Subtle Energy, The American Holistic Health Association Complete Guide to Alternative Medicine, and Recovering from Chronic Fatigue Syndrome.
 (Vitae)

 Guest Faculty